Overview

 without a transaction fee, but by and large, have a higher internal expense ratio than

-internal expense ratio than the retail share class, but often require the payment of a
+expense ratio than the retail share class, but often require the payment of a transaction fee

-transaction fee and may require a minimum dollar purchase or be subject to other
+and may require a minimum dollar purchase or be subject to other restrictions that make

-payable to the account custodian, and not Shelter Rock or any of its employees, Shelter
+to the account custodian, and not Shelter Rock or any of its employees, Shelter Rock must

-Rock must still undertake a review to determine what share class is most appropriate for
+still undertake a review to determine what share class is most appropriate for the client,

-the client, considering such factors as the intended purchase amount, the amount of the
+considering such factors as the intended purchase amount, the amount of the transaction fee,

-transaction fee, the difference in expense ratios, the intended holding period, tax
+the difference in expense ratios, the intended holding period, tax implications, and the

 Order Aggregation